pangeo-data/terraform-deploy/aws-examples/minimal-deployment-tutorial/README.md

 Input variables act as parameters, giving a way for users to customize a deployment without altering the configuration code.
 This also enables users to share configurations with others more easily.
+Variables are defined in `ec2-intro-tutorial/variables.tf` and can be overridden in `ec2-intro-tutorial/your-values.tfvars`.

 #### Output Values

 Output values are the equivalent of return values.
 We use them here to print relevant information about the deployment once it is deployed, such as the AMI ID we used and the Amazon Resource Name (ARN) of our EC2 instance.
+Output values are defined for this folder in `ec2-intro-tutorial/outputs.tf`.
+Every data source and resource block also has outputs (see below).

 #### Variable Referencing

-Terraform has a lot of functionality allowing programmatic references to resources' and data sources' outputs.
+Terraform adds functionality by allowing programmatic references to resources' and data sources' outputs.
 We use this here to set the AMI for the EC2 instance to be the value that our data source found.
 Also, the name of the EC2 instance is the input variable `deployment_name`.